openshift-labs/learn-katacoda/middleware/serverless/03-traffic-distribution.md

 As a challenge, adjust the traffic distribution and observe the responses while the poll.sh script is actively running.

-`oc -n knativetutorial delete services.serving.knative.dev greeter`
+`oc -n serverless-tutorial delete services.serving.knative.dev greeter`